abnerrjo/BlogSourceCode/source/_posts/2015-10-11-parallel-genetic-algorithm-in-c-plus-plus-using-tbb.markdown

 ## Algorithm parallelization
 If you read until here, you may feel cheated, since we didn't even mention the word 'parallel'.
 Fear not, my dear friend!
 Now is the time!
 However, we must first analyze what can and what cannot be parallelized.

-If you give a quick look at the algorithm we just implemented, we may notice the existence of two loops, one nested on another, inside the function 'geneticAlgorithm'.
+If you give a quick look at the algorithm we just implemented, we may notice the existence of two loops, one nested in another, inside the function 'geneticAlgorithm'.
 There's also a loop for calculating the fitness value for all individuals (function 'getFitnesses').
 There's a loop for applying the mutation operator (function 'crossover') and finally there's a loop for selecting the individuals (function 'selectIndividuals').
 So far we have five candidates.
 Which of them can be parallelized?
 All (yay!)?
 None (awww...)?

 * **Candidate I: The outer loop on 'geneticAlgorithm'** <br>
 That... cannot be parallelized.
 Aww...
 The reason is simple: The individuals of the next generation depains of the individuals of the previous generation.
 We cannot skip to the next generation without knowing which individuals composed the previous generation.